-The city of Bath has more museums in just one square mile than most larger cities can boast altogether.
-Bath is home to a great number of museums which offer a wealth of remarkable stories and bring the city’s history to life.
-Here's our guide to Bath's fantastic museums…
+The city of Bath has more museums in just one square mile than most larger cities can boast altogether, offering a wealth of remarkable stories and bringing the city’s history to life.
+Here's our guide to Bath's marvellous museums…

-Bath was founded upon natural hot springs with the steaming water playing a key role throughout its history.
+Bath was founded upon natural hot springs, with the steaming water playing a key role throughout the city's history.
 Lying in the heart of the city, the Roman Baths were constructed around 70 AD as a grand bathing and socialising complex.
-It is now one of the best-preserved Roman remains in the world.
-Named one of the country’s top three Large Visitor Attractions at the Visit England Awards in 2017, the Roman Baths are one of the city’s most popular attractions.
+Named one of the country’s top three Large Visitor Attractions at the Visit England Awards in 2017, the Roman Baths are one of the best-preserved Roman remains in the world, and a must-see attraction in the city.

-Following your visit to The Roman Baths, head to the adjoining Pump Room Restaurant, for a glimpse of Georgian Bath.
-Enjoy a Bath Bun or afternoon tea in what was once the heart of the Georgian social scene.
+Following your visit to the Roman Baths, head to the adjoining Pump Room Restaurant for a glimpse of Georgian Bath.
+Enjoy a Bath Bun, one of the city's local specialities, or an afternoon tea, in what was once the heart of the Georgian social scene.

 For another glimpse of Bath in the Georgian era, visit the magnificent Assembly Rooms.
 The Ball Room, Octagon, Tea Room and Card Room were used in the eighteenth century for dancing, music and card playing, tea drinking and conversation.

 An adventure around Georgian Bath wouldn’t be complete without a visit to the famous Royal Crescent.
 The foundation stone of No.1 Royal Crescent, the first house to be built in the crescent, was laid over 250 years ago, and the house is now a museum, which offers a unique insight into the famous crescent’s history.
 Prepare to encounter many surprises as friendly, knowledgeable guides positioned in each room of the house reveal the secret history of the house and its former residents and guests.

 Meet Bath's Famous Residents